product details

 Use on Ceilings

-Resilient Bars are essential to help bring suspended timber floors into compliance with the building regulations for noise control through converted separating floors for flats.
+Vibration absorbing Resilient Bars are essential to help soundproof suspended timber floors and bring them into compliance with Part E of the building regulations for noise control through separating floors for flats.

-Used in connection with other sound insulating materials we supply, the bars will create an effective acoustic break between the bottom of the existing joists and the ceiling.
+Used in connection with other sound insulating materials we supply, the Resilient Bars will create an effective acoustic break between the bottom of any floor joists and the plasterboard ceiling.
 If not fitted directly beneath the floor joists, Sound Reducing Resilient Bars can be supported by 50mm square battens screwed to the underside of any existing ceiling.
 (See installation instructions above).

-The inclusion of the Bars alone will make around an 11dB improvement.
-Combined with our AMW 100 between the joists and a double layer of 12.5mm Acoustic Plasterboard we would expect this to be around a 16dB improvement.
-This should make a considerable difference to reducing the noise nuisance thay you may be experiencing.
+Installation of the Bars will make around an 11dB sound insulation improvement butcombined with our Acoustic Mineral Wool between the joists and a double layer of 12.5mm Acoustic Plasterboard we would expect the acoustic improvement to increase to around16dB.
+This should make a considerable difference to reducing any noise nuisance experienced.

-Plasterboard is then screwed to the corrugated section of the bar using our self drilling screws and for best results; two layers totalling 30mm thickness should be installed.
-Alternatively, our Acoustic Plasterboard can be used.
+Two layers of Acoustic Plasterboard are then screwed to the corrugated section of the bar using our self drilling screws and for best results; a layer of our Acoustic Membrane should be sandwiched between the two layers using Sta-Put aerosol contact adhesive.

-When installed beneath an existing ceiling with AMW50 and 30mm of plasterboard applied, improvements in both airborne noise and impact sound would normally be well in excess of 300% this can be further enhanced if our Acoustic Membrane is sandwiched between the plasterboard layers.
+When installed beneath an existing ceiling using AMW50 and 25mm of plasterboard, airborne noise improvements and impact sound would normally be well in excess of 300%this can be further enhanced when our Acoustic Membrane is sandwiched between the plasterboard layers.

 Use on Walls

-Resilient Bars are also recommended to upgrade walls; particularly effective at reducing loud music or bass sound passing though the wall.
+Vibration absorbing Resilient Bars are also recommended to upgrade the sound insulation of any wall; particularly effective at reducing loud music or bass noise penetrating the wall.

-Ideally you would build a new stud batten frame spaced away from the current wall.
-This will create a sealed air gap between the new wall and the existing one.
-Fill in between the studs with our Acoustic Mineral Wool.
-This is friction fitted but should not be installed too tightly.
+Ideally, a new stud batten frame built spaced away from the current wall is required.
+This will create a sealed, insulated gap between the new wall and the existing one.
+Fill in between the studs with our sound absorbing Acoustic Mineral Wool.
+Care should be taken not to fit the acoustic mineral wool too tightly.
+A loose fit is better than a tight fit.

 Length: 3m